yuliha/filter_response/README.md

   input: image and mask

-  output: specially averaged "MR8" filter responses, for a given sample size, from a given clothing label.
+  output: spatially averaged "MR8" filter responses, for a given sample size, from a given clothing label.
           and ravelled to give a 1-d final vector.

 4- code for the filters